 Rather than exerting yourself to exhaustion with an axe, a log splitter (Australia) allows you to split more wood with significantly less effort.
 Log splitters use a large amount of pressure applied to a tiny surface area.
 The question is, how do you know how much pressure you require?

 The density of the wood, or its hardness, is measured in pounds per square inch.
 It’s irrelevant whether the wood is green or seasoned.
 Use this handy chart for an initial sense of how much force you’ll want from your wood splitter.
 Then continue reading to find out more!

 What is the size of your logs?

-Something you might not have realised about the wood: some of the most critical cells inside a living tree are long and fibre-like, and they run up and down the length of the tree’s trunk or branches.
-When we look at a piece of cut wood, we can see this arrangement as the grain of the wood.
+Something you might not have realised about the wood: some of the most critical cells inside a living tree are long and fibre-like, running up and down the length of the tree’s trunk or branches.
+When we look at a piece of cut wood, we see this arrangement as the grain of the wood.

 Log splitters function by providing pressure to the wood, which causes it to split down the grain rather than shortening the grains.
 Splitting wood along the grain is more manageable than cutting it short, requiring specialist tools such as chainsaws.The greater the thickness of a log, the more the amount of wood there is to force apart on either grain side.
 Logs with a broader diameter require more force to split than smaller logs.

 A 4-ton log splitter will work well for limbs 2-3 metres in length, but a tree trunk that is 8 metres in length will require at least the force of a 20-ton splitter.

 Green logs are logs that have been newly cut.
 They’ll have a faint green or yellow tint to their appearance.
 Most of the moisture they held while the stumps retained part of a living tree.